| EVENTS:

 to determine the beginning and end of a much briefer event.

-An event has a duration, marked by the choice of a
+An event is a noted happening that has a duration, and is marked by the choice of a

 beginning event and an